|New England Tourist Information|

 |Each New England state, region, city and town has its own rich sources of travel information.|

-Most state, regional and big-city information offices in New England print annual magazine-format travel planning guides.
+Most of New England's state, regional and big-city information offices publish annual magazine-format travel planning guides in print and online.

-They'll send you a copy for free, or you can pick one up at tourist information offices on major highways when entering the state.
+You can download it from the Web, they'll send you a paper copy for free, or you can pick one up at tourist information offices on major highways when entering the state.

 They also have official state maps which are detailed, useful, and usually free.
 Just ask.